Overview Of Membrane Processes

 One example includes the use of a Ludzack-Ettinger membrane bioreactor to tackle the OSPW issue (Xue et al., 2016).
 The choice of a coagulant was important as a way of improving the membrane performance.
 Napthenic acid appeared the most effective coagulant.
 This coagulant removed about 25% of the solids content including bacterial cells and the unit was operated for well over a year.

-Membrane fouling in any filtration operation especially cross-flow separation is a key factor which ultimately reduces permeate flux.
+Membrane fouling in any filtration operation especially cross-flow separation is a key factor which ultimately reduces permeate flux (Wilson, 2018).
+It is most apparent when processing fruit juices and fermentation liquids.
 Any drop in flux affects both the commercial and economic viability of that operation.
 Fane & Fell (1987) looked at fouling in ultrafiltration modules in great depth.
-Subsequentally, a number of other articles have been published to try and understand how fouling should be characterised (Cheryan & Alvarez, 1995: Orsello et al., 2006)
+Subsequentally, a number of other articles have been published to try and understand how fouling should be characterised (Cheryan & Alvarez, 1995: Orsello et al., 2006).

 Membrane fouling which inevitably occurs can be measured using a range techniques – mathematical modelling, scanning electron microscopy (SEM), and atomic force microscopy (AFM) have all been employed.
 In the processing sugarcane juice, cake formation on the membrane surface appears to be the main phenomenon (Li et al., 2018).